 Children usually "age out" of foster care when they turn 18 years old, the age of emancipation in most states.
 However, there’s no set age that marks the end of foster care.
 Federal guidelines require states to assist children during their transition from foster care to independence, beginning as early as the state agencies find appropriate, and in some cases as early as age 13.

-The Aging Out Transition
+Aging Out of Foster Care: The Transition

 When children age out of foster care, they become ineligible to receive state assistance with housing, food, and medical care under the foster care system.
 The federal government recognized that this, coupled with the fact that foster children typically already suffer ill-effects due to the lack of a stable home environment while growing up, was causing newly emancipated young adults to suffer higher rates of substance abuse, mental illness, teen pregnancy, homelessness, and arrests.